On

 new party is urgently needed today because the leaders of the

-existing parties have become the proponents of big government,
+Both of the existing parties have become the proponents of big government,

 crushing taxation, dictatorial federal power, waste and fiscal